kattah7/7tv-emotes/src/README.md

 # Setting up Config

-The backend is configured using a config file.
+This is configured using a config file.
 The config file is a JSON file that contains the following fields:

+<h5 a><strong><code>config.json</code></strong></h5>

 ```
 {
 	"Postgres": {
-		"password": "", <-- put your password here
+		"password": "", <-- Put your password here
 		"user": "postgres",
 		"host": "localhost",
 		"port": 5432,
 		"database": "emotes"
 	},
 	"Twitch": {
-		"username": "justinfan69696", <-- anon connection
+		"username": "justinfan69696", <-- Anon connection
-		"oauth": "asda1231",
+		"oauth": "nothing",
-		"clientId": "asd",
+		"clientId": "nothing",
-		"clientSecret": "asd"
+		"clientSecret": "nothing"
 	},
-	"DEBUG": false, <-- set to true to enable debug logging
+	"DEBUG": false, <-- Set to true to enable debug logging
-	"TRANSFER": false, <-- keep this to false unless you know what you're doing
 	"API": {
-		"port": 5001 <-- port to run the API on
+		"port": 5001 <-- Port to run the API on
 	},
 	"WS": {
-		"port": 9100 <-- port to run the websocket on
+		"port": 9100 <-- Port to run the websocket on
-	}
+	},
+	"Admins": [
+		"88492428",
+		"475748597"
+	]
 }
 ```